reven-erlangga/our-destination/README.md

+# Getting Started with this project

+This project using node js (backend) and react js (frontend)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project help you to know about your destination in the world.